adamfreeman2024-eng/DataVault-AI/README.md

 The agent responds immediately using DeepSeek — no HBAR required.

 ### Step 3 — Trigger Premium Gate
-Type: `generate an image of a futuristic Armenian AI city` The API returns 402 Payment Required with instructions to send 10 HBAR.
+Type: `Generate a premium high-resolution image of a futuristic Hedera Hashgraph vault floating in a cyberpunk city.` The API returns 402 Payment Required with instructions to send 10 HBAR.

 ### Step 4 — Pay 10 HBAR